 All measurements are taken and stored in one run during the automatic program.
-On completion of measurement two audible signals are given.
+On completion of measurement the machine stops automatically and the wheel is slowed down to standstill.
 Amounts and locations of unbalance are read out separately for each correction plane.